juliusgarba/Celo-101/README.md

+# How to Build a Tipping System on the Celo Blockchain

 ## Introduction
-Hello there, welcome to my tutorial where we will be learning about blockchain technology step by step.
+Hello there, welcome to my tutorial where we will be learning about creating a tipping system using blockchain technologies step by step.
 But before we proceed further, let me ask you this simple question:

-> _Have you ever gone to a restaurant where the staffs get's their salary bonus from tips?_
+> _Have you ever gone to a restaurant where the staffs get their salary bonus from tips?_

-A tip is considered a monetary incentive which is given by the customer or guest for polite, prompt, and efficient service provided by by a restaurant or a hotel staff.
-Tipping a staff is usually not mandatory but it is necessary to appreciate the service provided by a staff.
+A tip is considered a monetary incentive that is given by the customer or guest for polite, prompt, and efficient service provided by a restaurant or hotel staff.
+Tipping staff is usually not mandatory but it is necessary to appreciate the service provided by staff.

-A tipping system can be made better by using a blockchain technology to implement a solution that is transparent and accessible to everyone in the whole world.
+A tipping system can be made better by using blockchain technology to implement a solution that is transparent and accessible to everyone.

-For this tutorial, we want to build a tipping system on the Celo blockchain using a smart contract programming language called solidity.
+For this tutorial, we want to build a tipping system on the Celo blockchain using a smart contract programming language called Solidity.
 But before we start building, let's know what the above terminologies mean.

-### What is the blockchain?
+### What is the Blockchain?
 The blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
-An asset can be tangible (a house, car, cash, land) or intangible (intellectual property, patents, copyrights, branding).
+An asset can be **tangible** (a house, car, cash, land) or **intangible** (intellectual property, patents, copyrights, branding).
 Virtually anything of value can be tracked and traded on a blockchain network, reducing risk and cutting costs for all involved.

 ### What is Solidity?
 With the mention that Ethereum can be used to write smart contracts, we tend to corner our minds to the fact that there must be some programming language with which these applications are designed.
 Yes, there is a programming language that makes it possible.
-It goes by the name ‘Solidity’.
+It goes by the name of ‘**Solidity**’.

-Solidity is an object-oriented programming language which was developed by the core contributors of the Ethereum platform.
-It is used to design and implement smart contracts within the Ethereum Virtual Platform and several other Blockchain platforms like the Celo blockchain.
+Solidity is an object-oriented and statically-typed programming language that was developed by the core contributors of the Ethereum platform.
+It is used to design and implement smart contracts that implement self-enforcing business logic within the Ethereum Virtual Machine and several other  EVM-compatible blockchain platforms like the Celo blockchain.

-Solidity is a statically-typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine.
-With this language, developers can write applications that implement self-enforcing business logic embodied in smart contracts, leaving an authoritative record of transactions.

 ### What is the Celo blockchain?
 Celo is the carbon-negative, mobile-first, EVM-compatible blockchain ecosystem leading a thriving new digital economy for all.
-Celo blockchain is a platform designed to allow mobile users around the world to make simple financial transactions with cryptocurrency.
-The platform has its own blockchain and a native coin known as CElO.
+The Celo blockchain is an ecosystem designed to allow mobile users around the world to make simple financial transactions with cryptocurrency.
+The platform has its own blockchain and a native coin known as CELO.

 Now that you already know the basics of the blockchain, Solidity, and Celo, let's proceed to build a Tip System using Solidity smart contract.

-## Writing the smart contract
+## Writing the Smart Contract

-### What problem is our code solving?
+### What Problem is Our Code Solving?
 We are building a system that allows organizations to properly manage the tips offered to staff members by making it more transparent and open to all.
 Our smart contract will be able to do the following:

-- Let staffs of a particular organization go to the system and register themselves.
+- Let the staff of a particular organization go to the system and register themselves.
 We will not be collecting personal information like date of birth or email address from staff members.
-We will only collect general information like staff name, short description of staff, and profile picture.
+We will only collect general information like staff names, short descriptions, and profile pictures.
-- Let admin verify the account of registered staffs so they can use the account to collect tips from customers.
+- Let admin verify the account of registered staff so they can use the account to collect tips from customers.
-- Let customers pay tip to this accounts created by staff members.
+- Let customers pay a tip to these accounts created by staff members.
 - Let staff withdraw their funds from the account into their own wallet after a period of time.
-- Let admin remove any staff that behaves malicously or is no longer part of the organization.
+- Let admin remove any staff that behaves maliciously or is no longer part of the organization.

-### Smart contract code
+### Smart Contract Code
 Below is the Solidity smart contract code for our tipping system.

 ```solidity